 Barton’s sculptures are from found objects Barton has fused into social commentaries.
 One, about gentrification, features a funnel made of wood with a metal crank at the base and homes springing up from the top.
 The exhibition at the YMI was the first with pricetags next to his work.
 Until then, Barton never saw his work as presentable in galleries.

 “When I came here and walked around Asheville, I wondered would they put my stuff in there, and I could tell they wouldn’t,” he said.
-“I said why would I worry about put my stuff in their shop.
+“I said why would I worry about putting my stuff in their shop.
 Let me create my own space.”

 After returning to Asheville, in 2001, to be near his mother, Barton made it his early mission to engage young people through art.
 He spearheaded the Burton Street Community Peace Gardens, a patchwork of public art, traditional gardens and a meeting space in West Asheville.
 He also started Hoodhuggers, highlighting Asheville’s historically black arts, environments and businesses.
 Barton found it surprising his clientele was and remains largely white.